-Make sure that the pool company you are dealing with is not a fly by night operation.
+- Make sure the pool company you’re dealing with is not a fly-by-night operation.
 Be sure to check if they have extensive pool build histories.
-For instance request a detailed referral list and some jobs you can view
+For instance request a detailed referral list and some jobs you can view.

-Make sure that the quality, brand, grade, weight, color and size of materials to be used are stated in the contract.
+- Make sure the quality, brand, grade, weight, colour and size of materials to be used are stated in the contract.
 You’ll want some uniformity in the price quotes you get from the contractors.

-Make sure that you are dealing with only one contact person.
+- Make sure that you’re dealing with only one contact person.
 Having to deal with several people will hinder communication and may even delay the completion of your swimming pool.

-See that all work conforms to local building codes and regulations.
+- See that all work conforms to local building codes and regulations.
 If a permit is required, be sure that you comply with all specifications.
-See that all construction conforms to building and contract requirements.
+Ensure that all construction conforms to building and contract requirements.
 You can get much of this information by going to the Victorian Building Commission.